aditya's blog

 Favourite

 Of the list Being Mortal by Atul Gawande is my favourite read in 2019.
-I would recommending reading it.
+I would recommend reading it.
 I am glad I discovered it while listening to a Frontline podcast.

 Comics

-That said there are hardly any main female characters; and some of the story telling is a bit dated.
+That said there are hardly any main female characters, and some of the humour can be a bit dated.

 Reading currently